I beg to move,

 I shall make a bit more progress and then allow an intervention.

-Ministers and Home Office officials must now focus on establishing the status of the Windrush generation and their descendants with all possible speed, and ensure that the administrative issue of missing documentation for our citizens is not a barrier.
+Ministers and Home Office officials must now focus on establishing the status of the Windrush generation and their descendents with all possible speed, and ensure that the administrative issue of missing documentation for our citizens is not a barrier.
 Windrush cases must be prioritised.
 The Home Office must also take a far more proactive approach; it cannot wait until a particular case has gone into the public domain before deciding to take action to resolve it.
 The Windrush generation are British—they belong here—and the task now is to provide them with a legal status that reflects that.
 I applaud the new team’s intent to resolve cases within two weeks after evidence has been produced.
 It is vital to keep to such commitments to restore public trust in the Home Office.

 In the past week, since I agreed to lead the debate, I have been engaging with lawyers and volunteers assisting members of the Windrush generation to secure their legal status, as well as with church and community leaders who represent the group.
-Many of those people are descendants of the Windrush generation or have a personal connection to them.
+Many of those people are descendents of the Windrush generation or have a personal connection to them.
 They have expressed concerns about the capacity and effectiveness of the dedicated helpline that was set up to deal with inquiries.
 They have also asked whether there will be a deadline beyond which the Home Office might not be able to give further help to those seeking it.
 Will the Minister clarify what her Department will do to ensure that the helpline can give help effectively to everyone who seeks advice and whether there will be a deadline or cut-off point after which people might not get the help they seek from the new helpline?

 I am glad the former Home Secretary acknowledged that the burden of proof to produce evidence of their legal right has been too much for some and suggested that the Department will deal with those individuals in a more personal manner.
 They came as British subjects and were not subject to any condition or restriction when they entered the UK.
 As we now know, many have found the task of producing evidence of their continuous residency here difficult.
 We need to prevent the Windrush generation and their children from facing further uncertainty over their status in the future and to allow them to be treated with the dignity and respect they deserve.